davetron5000/wtf-is-a-webpack/markdown/production.md

 So, we want to generate a file like `924giuwergoihq3rofdfg-bundle.js`, where `924giuwergoihq3rofdfg` changes each time our code changes.

 This, along with minification, are basic needs for web development, and since Webpack is a monolithic system, we'd expect it to be able to do this for us.
 Turns out, it can, and we can save some configuration by using the production _mode_.
+Although we aren't going to use that since it is entirely opaque.

-## Webpack Modes
+## Webpack Modes are Not Needed for Now

 In our existing Webpack configuration, we saw the `mode` key, and it's set to `"none"`.
 Per [Webpack's mode documentation](https://webpack.js.org/concepts/mode/), this disables all optimizations.